A Christoffel-like function for high-dimensional support inference in graphical models: A coordinate-wise Christoffel polynomial

 Indeed \eqref{EQ:covardef} reads

 which is a convex quadratic optimization problem.
 Applying the standard Karush-Kuhn-Tucker optimality conditions, simple linear algebra yields~\eqref{EQ:ABC}. \end{enumerate}

 \end{definition}

 The polynomial $\CDco{n}{\mu}$ is thus a sum of squares of polynomials of coordinate-wise degree at most $n$.
 Its coefficients can be computed by inverting a moment matrix, now of size $\mathrm{dim}~\Rco = s(n,d)_\infty = (n+1)^d$.
 For given $n, d$, it is thus more difficult to compute than the standard Christoffel polynomial.
-Furthermore, while the latter is invariant under distance-preserving transformations of $\R^d$, our coordinate-wise definition depends on the choice of basis.
+Furthermore, while the standard Christoffel polynomial is equivariant under distance-preserving transformations of $\R^d$, our coordinate-wise definition is not.
+That is, for any isometry $T : \R^n \to \R^n$, we have $\CDtot{n}{\mu \circ T}(\x) = \CDtot{n}{\mu}(T\x)$, but the same is not true for the coordinate-wise Christoffel polynomial.
+In light of the variational definitions~\eqref{EQ:vardef},~\eqref{EQ:covardef}, the point is that, for any polynomial $p \in \R[\x]$, the composition $p \circ T$ is a polynomial of the same \emph{total} degree, but not necessarily of the same \emph{coordinate-wise} degree.
+Another way to look at this is that the definition of coordinate-wise degree depends on some explicit choice of generators $x_1, x_2, \ldots, x_n$ of the polynomial ring.

 However, if one is interested in exploiting product structure on the measure $\mu$, the coordinate-wise definition appears to be the right one.
 In particular, it satisfies the decomposition~\eqref{EQ:productdecomp}, whereas the standard Christoffel polynomial does not. \begin{proposition} Let $\mu$ be a product measure, i.e., with $d\mu(\x) = \prod_{i=1}^d d\mu_i(x_i)$.
 Then we have

 \end{proposition} \begin{proof} For each $i \in [d]$, let $\{ P_{i, 0}, P_{i, 1}, \ldots, P_{i, n} \}$ be an orthonormal basis for $\R[x_i]_n$ w.r.t. $\langle \cdot, \cdot \rangle_{\mu_i}$, so that $\CDtot{n}{\mu_i}(x_i) = \sum_{j=0}^n P_{i, j}(x_1)^2$.
 For $\alpha \in \N^d$ with $\|\alpha\|_\infty \leq n$, let $P_\alpha(\x) := \prod_{i=1}^d P_{i, \alpha_i}(x_i)$, which is a polynomial of coordinate-wise degree at most~$n$.
 Then, for any $\alpha, \beta \in \N^d$ with $\|\alpha\|_\infty, \|\beta\|_\infty \leq n$, we find that